ocamp020/Histogram_Iteration/Readme.md

 <br/>
 This repository contains code that implements the histogram iteration method for computing longidudinal moments in heterogeneous agent models.<br/>
-The paper describing the method is located in the main folder.
-[Paper](https://github.com/ocamp020/Histogram_Iteration/blob/master/Histogram_Iteration_Method.pdf).<br/>
+The paper describing the method is located in the main folder.<br/>
-The method is implemented in Julia and Matlab.<br/>[aaa](https://sites.google.com/site/sergiocampod)
+The method is implemented in Julia and Matlab.<br/>
 <br/>
 <br/>